GAlbuquerque/GAlbuquerque.github.io/_pages/publications.md

 <style>body {text-align: justify}</style>

 I am an Applied Microeconomist with an interest in understanding violence.
 My research employs historic and administrative data to understand causes and consequences of crime and political repression, with a focus in Guatemala and Mexico.
-Here is my [research statement].(res_statement2.pdf)
+Here is my [research statement](/files/res_statement2.pdf).

 <br/>

 * <span style="color:black;font-weight:700;font-size:20px"> [From Violence to Violence?
-The Long Term Effects of Conflict on Homicide Rates](Violence_to_Violence.pdf)  </span>
+The Long Term Effects of Conflict on Homicide Rates](/files/Violence_to_Violence.pdf)  </span>

 This paper studies the long term impact of large scale temporary violence in long term homicide rates.
 I analyze the case of Guatemala’s